How to iron on your new patch

 Place your patch on the garment and cover it with your tea towel or cloth.
 This gives you a protective barrier between your new patch and the hot iron.

 Now set your iron to the highest temperature and press down firmly and evenly on the patch for 25-30 seconds.

-Check the patch has adhered to the fabric, if it's not quite there give it another 10 seconds or so and repeat the process until it's fully stuck.
+Check the patch has adhered to the fabric, if it's not quite there give it another 15 seconds or so.
+Alternatively, turn the item over and apply heat from the back for 10-15 seconds.
+Repeat the process until it's fully stuck.

 Let it cool and you're done.

 Ironing on a patch only lasts for so long, around 20-30 washes, so for permanent results sewing your patch would be the best bet.
 Or better yet, ironing and sewing will greatly prolong your patches new life on your favourite jacket or bag.

 If you're unsure about what method you should use, please get in touch either through the Contact Form or email me at email@example.com.